Abhilanke/OIBSIP/README.md

 1.Structured the page with header, sections, and footer using HTML.

-2.Styled the layout with CSS (flexbox, grid, colors, and spacing).
+2.Styled the layout with CSS.

 3.Added responsiveness for different screen sizes.